 Trends in lifespan inequality and life expectancy 1960-2014

-The stagnation in life expectancy for Danish females was accompanied by a shorter stagnation in life disparity (Figure 1A).
+The stagnation in life expectancy for Danish females was accompanied by a shorter stagnation in life span? disparity (Figure 1A).
 Swedish and Norwegian females experienced a monotonous decrease in disparity and increase in life expectancy throughout the period (Figure 1A).
 For males in all three countries, life expectancy increase was slow in 1960-1980, but accelerated thereafter, while the decrease in life disparity was more monotonous (Figure 1B).

 [Figure 1 about here]